DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 **NOTE:** pyOptSparse can be modified before installing to include additional optimizers.
 Refer to the pyOptSparse documentation for more information

-Clone the repository and enter the directory:
+Download the repository and enter the directory:

 <pre>
-git clone git@github.com:mdolab/pyoptsparse.git
+wget https://github.com/mdolab/pyoptsparse/archive/v2.3.0.tar.gz -O pyoptsparse.tar.gz
+tar -xvf pyoptsparse.tar.gz
-cd pyoptsparse
+cd pyoptsparse-2.3.0
 </pre>

 Install the package: